ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 Since the avatar patterns start at a size of 8x8px, any image created directly from them would be quite small.
 In order to increase the size of avatar images I figured that I could write a function which would upscale the size of an avatar by a given scaling factor.

-In order to upscale avatar patterns I would need to use a function whichwould be able to take a given list and scaleit up by a given integer factor.
+In order to upscale avatar patterns I would need to use a function which would be able to take a given list and scale it up by a given integer factor.
 Unfortunately, I was unable to find such a function, so I implemented it and exported it as a utility function.[^scale-list]

 ~~~
 >>> scaleList 3 [0, 1]